 Wells Gray Provincial Park caught us by surprise.

 We did not intend to visit this park on our Canadian road trip, to be honest, we did not even know it existed.
 When we were planning our travel itinerary, we tried to fit all must-see attractions into couple weeks and unfortunately didn't have time to explore less known places and of the beaten paths.

 How lucky we were that we came across the land of waterfalls.

 CANADIAN LAND OF WATERFALLS

-THE MOST BEAUTIFUL AND ACCESSIBLE WATERFALLS IN WELLS GRAY PROVINCIAL PARK
+THE MOST BEAUTIFUL WATERFALLS IN WELLS GRAY PROVINCIAL PARK

 SPAHATS CREEK FALLS